Tottowich/LidarDetection/README.md

 <p align="center">
   <img src="images/image_2.jpg" alt="drawing" width="600">
 </p>
-In the images constructed by the sensor each instead of having a typicall RGB or BGR image the channels of the image are constructing using different data from the sensor.
+The images constructed by the sensor are not typicall RGB or BGR images but images with 3 channels containing 3 different types of information metrics for each point gathered by the sensor.
 The image above is constructed using the following channels:

 * Channel 0: Signal - Represents the number of photons collected by the sensor at each point.
 * Channel 1: Reflectivity - Represents the reflectivity of the object at each point.